nagyist/azure-ad-sso-wordpress/CONTRIBUTING.md

-# Contributing to Sign Sign-on with Azure Active Directory (for WordPress)
+# Contributing to Sign Sign-on with Microsoft Entra ID (for WordPress)
 This WordPress plugin is actively maintained by contributors like you.
 Contributing is easy.

 ## Getting Started